RusMarcel/Examen_final_IT_Factory_ST3/testare_manuala_jira_toolshop.md

 Test cases are executed on the created test Cycle summary.

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: (inserati aici fisierul cu bug-urile pe care le-ati identificat)
+The complete bug reports can be found [here](https://github.com/RusMarcel/Examen_final_IT_Factory_ST3/blob/main/Jira_Bugs.doc)

 The following is a summary of the bugs that have been found (inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)